-Married people of the Hun majority (92% of the population) are allowed to give birth to only one child except if the parents are both single children themselves (then they may have two).
+Until recently, married people of the Hun majority (92% of the population) were allowed to give birth to only one child except if the parents were both single children themselves (then they could have two).
+However, in November 2013, China announced the decision to relax the one-child policy.
+Under the new policy, families can have two children if one parent is an only child.
 Minority families may have as many children as they wish.